gophercoders/website/content/lessons/KS2/lower/keyboardinput.md

 Lets look at the key points of the program.

-Line 3-7, reproduced bellow, show the revised `import` statement showing how to include the new `simpleio` package.
+Line 3-7, show the revised `import` statement showing you how to include the new `simpleio` package.

 {{< highlight go "linenos=false" >}}